How to fit your artificial grass lawn

 Seaming (joining) is a very important process in getting a perfect looking lawn as we do not wish to see the join.
 To join two pieces of grass together I firstly make sure that the two pieces of grass I am joining have perfectly straight edges.
 To get these perfect edges I go in two seam lines on the artificial grass and cut down the line on both pieces I am intending to join together.
-I then lift the flap back on both pieces of grass and lay a piece of joining tape (shiny side down) along the underside of both pieces of grass I want to join.
-I put 5 or 6 nails down the joining tape so it doesn’t blow away when it is getting glued.
+I then lift the flap back on both pieces of grass and lay a piece of Artificial Turf Joining Tape (shiny side down) along the underside of both pieces of grass I want to join.
+I put 5 or 6 60mm X 2.5mm Nails down the joining tape so it doesn’t blow away when it is getting glued.
 Now for the tricky bit.
 With a base as flat as a Tesco’s car park and well cut seams I am able to butt up with no problem.
 To check the seams I pull the unfixed piece of grass up to the fixed piece and line them up.
 Once I am happy they are in line I run my thumb down between the 2 pieces making sure they are just touching but not overlapping.
 I recently grassed the roof of Selfridges and I put in 13 joins in a day and you could not point out where they were!

 Sometimes areas of the artificial grass will require a top dressing if the grass slightly’ puffs’ from the base.
-We use kiln sand (a very dry sand) on these areas.
-For the majority of lawns I simply give them a good brush with a power brush to make the grass stand up and we are finished.
+We use Kiln Sand (a very dry sand) on these areas.
+For the majority of lawns I simply give them a good brush with a Power Brush to make the grass stand up and we are finished.
 The sand can be simply shaken and rubbed in with your hands to the required areas and once brushed, lightly hose the area with water to add more weight and to remove any surface sand.